 Revising the general provisions of the Texas Constitution.
-Article X. General Provisions, is amended to: Provide the basic requirements relating to public officeholders such as the official oath and residency requirements.
-The provision defining the separate and community property of spouses is retained, and the protection of a homestead from forced sale is continued.
+Article X, General Provisions, is

+Provide the basic republic officeholders such as the official oath and residency requirements.
+The provision defining munity property of spouses is retained, and the protection of a homestead from forced sale is continued.
 The legislature is required to protect certain personal property from forced sale.
 Current wages for personal service are not subject to garnishment.
 A private corporation may not be chartered except under general law, and no bank may engage in business at more than one place in this state.
 The legislature must provide for the regula-tion of bank holding companies.
-The present system of local-option elections for the prohibi-tion or sale of alcoholic beverages is continued.
-The legislature is required to prohibit lot-teries and gift enterprises but may permit certain bingo games and raffles.
-The presently ex-isting provisions for re-tirement benefits of from the river basin of origin if the surface water is necessary to supply the reasonably forseeable water requirements of the basin for the ensuing 50 years, unless the removal of water is sufficiently replaced to the point of removal from outside the state or is on a temporary, interim basis.
+The present system of local-option elections for the prohibition or sale of alcoholic beverages is continued.
+The legislature is required to prohibit lotteries and gift enterprises but may permit certain bingo games and raffles.
+The presently existing provisions for reto remove surface water from the river basin of origin if the surface water is necessary to supply the reasonably forseeable water requirements of the basin for the ensuing 50 years, unless the removal of water is sufficiently replaced to the point of removal from outside the state or is on a temporary, interim basis.
 The seaward beaches of the Gulf of Mexico and coastal submerged lands belonging to the state are held by the state in perpetual trust for the people, and subject to reasonable limitations prescribed by law, the public has the free and unrestricted right of use and benefit of the beaches.
-The provision is continued that, except as otherwise provided by law, a rate of interest in excess of ten percent a year is usurious, and that if a contract does not specify a rate of interest. the rate under the contract may not exceed six percent a year.
+The provision is continued that, except as otherwise provided by law, a rate of interest in excess of ten percent a year is usurious, and that if a contract does not specify a rate of interest, the rate under the contract may not exceed six percent a year.
 Discrimination against handicapped persons is prohibited, and a goal of the state is established to provide every resident access to adequate, comprehensive health care.
-The wording of the proposed constitutional amendment as it will appear on the ballot is as
+The wording of the proposed constitutional amendment as it will appear on the ballot is as follows:

-'The constitutional amendment revising the GENERAL PRO-VISIONS of the Texas Constitution.'
+"The constitutional amendment revising the GENERAL PRO-VISIONS of the Texas Constitution."